-f the form is serving to document parental permission, a copy of any survey or questionnaire must be attached.
-Student Researcher(s): Title of Project: am asking for your voluntary participation in my science fair project.
+If the form is serving to document parental permission, a copy of any survey or questionnaire must be attached.
+Student Researcher(s): Title of Project: I am asking for your voluntary participation in my science fair project.
 Please read the following information about the project.
 If you would like to participate, please sign in the appropriate area below.
-Purpose of the project: urpose of the project: If you participate, you will be asked to: Time required for participation: Potential Risks of Study: Benefits: How confidentiality will be maintained: If you have any questions about this study, feel free to contact: Adult Sponsor/QS/DS: Phone/email: you decide not to participate there will not be negative o participate, you may stop participating at any time and you may By signing this form I am attesting that I have read and understand the information above and I freely give my consent/assent to participate or permission for my child to participate.
-Adult Informed Consent or Minor Assent (mm/dd/yy) Date Reviewed & Signed: Research Participant Printed Name: Signature: Parental/Guardian Permission (if applicable) Date Reviewed & Signed: (mm/dd/yy) Parent/Guardian Printed Name Signature
+Purpose of the project: If you participate, you will be asked to: Time required for participation: Potential Risks of Study: Benefits: How confidentiality will be maintained: If you have any questions about this study, feel free to contact: Adult Sponsor/QS/DS: Phone/email: Voluntary Participation: Participation in this study is completely voluntary.
+If you decide not to participate there will not be negative consequences.
+Please be aware that if you decide to participate, you may stop participating at any time and you may decide not to answer any specific question.
+By signing this form I am attesting that I have read and understand the information above and I freely give my consent/ assent to participate or permission for my child to participate.
+Adult Informed Consent or Minor Assent Date Reviewed & Signed: (mm/dd/yy) Research Participant Printed Name: Signature: Date Reviewed & Signed: Parental/Guardian Permission (if applicable) (mm/dd/yy) Parent/Guardian Printed Name: Signature: